 Thirty minutes of slow walking later the garden gave way to an open area, in the center of which was a huge, flat building with long, narrow windows.
 There was a functioning engine on the western side of the building, which was attached to a pump.
 Beyond the pump was a semi-circular channel that sloped at an angle into the Pacific Ocean.
 The building – a desalination plant – was powered by a large, flat field of solar collectors which wrapped around its northern and eastern edges.

 I walked around the perimeter of the building.
 From a distance it appeared intact.
 Up close I saw that it had been repeatedly vandalized.
 The vandalism reminded me of another great archeological site I had learned about in school: the ruins of Persepolis.
-The Persian capital city, reputedly the most beautiful in the ancient world, was destroyed by Alexander the Great.
+The Persian capital city, reputedly the most beautiful city in the iron-age world, was destroyed by Alexander the Great.
 I remember asking a teacher why Alexander had done so and got an uncertain answer to my question: perhaps he was drunk, perhaps his soldiers needed to be paid with loot, perhaps he simply wanted to demonstrate his power.

 The midday sun was burning my skin, so I decided to sit in the scented shade of a hedge row of blooming hibiscus bushes.
 My mind became quiet; for once in my life I forgot about violence and decay.
 I sat for I do not know how long listening to the sound of birds and wind, and the flow of water through sluices.
 The machinery itself was silent.
 Silent machines.
 That’s what you’d expect in Eden.